ciscoheat/superforms-web/src/routes/api/+page.md

 <input name="field" bind:value={$proxy} />
 ```

-Changes in either the proxy store, or the corresponding `$form` field, will reflect in the other.
+Changes in either the proxy store or the corresponding `$form` field will reflect in the other.

 ### intProxy(form, fieldName, options?)